info-201b-sp24/final-project-proposal-kelvinteng555/README.md

 ### Abstract

-Our project aims to explore the relationship between Female same sex couples and Male same sex couples in gayborhood areas.
-We hope to analyze marraige patterns in certain zip codes and overall, as well as comparison between the % married for Femal versus male and in general wether there are more Female or Male couples in these areas.
+Our project aims to explore the dynamics of same-sex couples and gayborhoods in the United States.
+Same-sex marriage was legalized only nine years ago, so understanding same-sex couples and their place in today's society is crucial in inclusiveness and learning for the future.
+We hope to analyze marriage patterns in certain zip codes as well as analyzing the differences between characteristics of female and male same-sex couples.

 ### Keywords